daisy613/Scripts/README.md

 - Place **Start-LickHunterPro-VarPairV1.xx.ps1** and **Stop-LickHunterPro.ps1** in the root of the LickHunterPro folder (Example: C:\LickHunterPro\).
 - Edit **Start-LickHunter-Pro-VarPairV1.xx.ps1** with **NotePad++** or **Windows PowerShell ISE**
   - $botName = the name for your bot **Example: LHP001**
+  - $longOffset = "2.7" **This applies to all coins for now - the soon to be published GUI will change that**
+  - $shortOffset = "2.7" **This applies to all coins for now - the soon to be published GUI will change that**
+  - $lickValue = "1000" **This applies to all coins for now - the soon to be published GUI will change that**
   - $maxPositions = "3" **The maximum orders you want to have open at the same time**
   - $maxPairs = "8" **The maximum pairs you want to trade, always the top of the chart is used**
   - $maxPositions = "3" **The maximum orders you want to have open at the same time**